laythq/CV/README.md

 Assisted in drafting strategic reviews, job descriptions, business development plans, and corporate governance reviews.

 Led extensive internal audit and re-certification of all departments in ISO:2017.
 Managed overhaul of all inventory and warehouse management procedures.

-**The Big Bushi, London** (September 2016 - December 2016)
-*Co-founder*

-Responsible for developing the menu, marketing, trading and logistics strategies.
-Gained a first-hand perspective on the challenges of starting a street-food business.

 **Project Hope, Nablus, Palestine** (October 2015 - May 2015)
 *English Teacher*